markov-kernel/RAT-retrieval-augmented-thinking/python_files.md

 class BaseAgent(ABC):
     """
     Base class for all research agents.
-    All methods are now asynchronous.
+    All methods are now asynchronous with improved rate limiting.
     """

     def __init__(self, name: str, config: Optional[Dict[str, Any]] = None):